w3c/wai-intro-wcag/index.md

 WCAG 2.0 was published in December 2008.
 WCAG 2.1 is expected to be published in June 2018.

-'''Content that conforms to WCAG 2.1 also conforms to WCAG 2.0'''.
+**Content that conforms to WCAG 2.1 also conforms to WCAG 2.0**.
 (This is often called "backwards compatible".)
 Therefore, a website that meets WCAG 2.1 should meet the requirements of policies that reference WCAG 2.0.

 WCAG 2.1 will not deprecate or supersede WCAG 2.0.
 Both will be existing standards.
 W3C encourages you to use the most recent version of WCAG when developing or updating accessibility policies.